kapilG0/angular-material/CONTRIBUTING.md

 This process allows us to better coordinate our efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

-## Submission Guidelines

-### Submitting an Issue
+## Submitting an Issue

-Before opening an issue, please check the tracker to see if a similar issue has been raised.
+Before opening an issue, please search through Issues to see if a similar issue has been raised.
 Existing discussions may provide useful insights or workarounds.

 To expedite bug fixes, a minimal reproduction of the issue is required.
 This concise example helps in swiftly identifying and addressing the problem.